All Episodes

 It's too obvious.

-It's like you couldn't hit that up.
+It's like he couldn't make that up.

 That is what's happening.

-It'd be one thing if if you were building on or you were doing things inside, but to take literally a wrecking ball to the White House.
+It'd be one thing if you were building on or you were doing things inside, but to take literally a wrecking ball to the White House.

 It's grotesque.